dabeaz/py65/README.markdown

 # Py65 for Python 3

-Note: This is a Python 3 port of Py65 created by David Beazley (http://www.dabeaz.com) for his own diabolical amusement and personal projects.
+Note: This is a Python 3 port of Mike Naberezny's Py65 project performed by David Beazley (http://www.dabeaz.com) for his own diabolical amusement and personal projects.
 Important differences from the standard version:

 - Py65 is only installed as a library.
 If you want to run the monitor, use 'python3 -m py65.monitor'.